Giacinto Morera: Education and academic career

-He earned in 1878 the laurea in engineering and then, in 1879, the laurea in mathematics, both awarded him from the Politecnico di Torino: According to Somigliana (1910a), the title of his thesis in the mathematical sciences was: "Sul moto di un punto attratto da due centri fissi colla legge di Newton".
+He earned in 1878 the laurea in engineering and then, in 1879, the laurea in mathematics, both awarded him from the Polytechnic University of Turin: According to Somigliana (1910a), the title of his thesis in the mathematical sciences was: "Sul moto di un punto attratto da due centri fissi colla legge di Newton".
 In Turin he attended the courses held by Enrico d'Ovidio, Angelo Genocchi and particularly the ones held by Francesco Siacci: later in his life, Morera acknowledged Siacci as his mentor in scientific research and life.
 After graduating, he followed several advanced courses: he studied in Pavia from 1881 to 1882 under Eugenio Beltrami, Eugenio Bertini and Felice Casorati.
 In 1883 he was in Pisa under Enrico Betti, Riccardo de Paolis and Ulisse Dini: a year later, he was in Leipzig under Felix Klein, Adolph Mayer and Carl Neumann.
 In 1885 he went in Berlin in order to follow the lessons of Hermann von Helmholtz, Gustav Kirchhoff, Leopold Kronecker and Karl Weierstrass at the local university: later in the same year, he went back to Italy, briefly working at the University of Pavia as a professor in the then newly established "Scuola di Magistero".
-In 1886, after passing the required competitive examination by a judging commission, he became professor of rational mechanics at the University of Genova: he lived there for 15 years, serving also as dean and as rector.
+In 1886, after passing the required competitive examination by a judging commission, he became professor of rational mechanics at the University of Genoa: he lived there for 15 years, serving also as dean and as rector.
 In 1901 he was called by the University of Turin to hold the chair of rational mechanics, left vacant by Vito Volterra.
 In 1908 he passed to the chair of "Meccanica Superiore" and was elected dean of the Faculty of Sciences.